-In pharmaceuticals, sales increased for generic drugs, and sales of Artz, an anti-osteoarthritis product, remained at essentially the same level as seen in the previous fiscal year.
-However, Procylin, a drug to treat chronic artery occlusive disease, and Adofeed, a pain- and inflammation-relieving plaster, were unable to completely absorb the impacts of drug price revisions.
-As a result, sales were down overall.
+In pharmaceuticals, sales of Artz, an anti-osteoarthritis product and one of Kaken's mainstay products, were essentially unchanged from the previous fiscal year.
+Meanwhile, sales of Lipidil, an anti-hyperlipidemia product, as well as generic drugs were up.
+However, Procylin, a drug to treat chronic artery occlusive disease, and Adofeed, a pain- and inflammation-relieving plaster, were down.

-In medical devices, sales increased for Seprafilm, an anti-adhesive absorbent barrier.
+In medical devices, sales increased for Seprafilm, an antiadhesive absorbent barrier.